Skip to main content

 What is Knowledge Exchange?

 These partners range from individual members of the public who may attend events organised by a university, to a multinational company partnering with a university to develop new medicines.
 The activities might include public events, allowing businesses to access specialist equipment or facilities, undertaking consultancy or licensing their intellectual property so others may use it.
-Universities often also play important roles in their local area.
+Providers of higher education often also play important roles as anchor institutions in their local area.

 Who are Research England?